-Aside from the wonderful walk itself, the other glorious part of this adventure is that you do not need a car to get there; this hike can be 100% accessed by public transport.
+Aside from the wonderful walk from Glenbrook to Springwood itself, the other glorious part of this adventure is that you do not need a car to get there; this hike can be 100% accessed by public transport.
+Join Henry as he hikes and camps his way along the trail.

 The sheer variety of scenery is what really makes this 2 day, 20km walk so special.
 From seemingly remote swimming holes and cliff top lookouts to tropical bush bashing and rock hopping, it’s hard to believe you’re never more than a few kilometres from civilisation’s comfort blanket.